boyroywax/timemachine-linux/README.md

 UUID=fefc150b-2d57-3a85-9a41-d6b5d97de670 /media/hfs/2tb hfsplus force,rw 0 0
 ```

-## Fixing broken GUID partition table
+## Backing Up broken GUID partition table
 Fixing a currupted drive partition map was nothing but fun.
 Eventually, I mounted the raw drive /dev/sda and was still able to view the files.
+Since I could'nt fix it I just backed up the drive, prepating it for reformation.
 * VCP will show you the progress of your copy. (https://github.com/alexfrederiksen/vcp)

 Install VCP